splightplatform/splight-cli/cli/component/templates/auto_readme.md

      {% endfor %}
 {% endfor -%}
 {%- else -%}
-This component does not have any custom type.
+This component does not have any routines.
 {%- endif -%}

 ### Custom Types